 Corviknight

 For the longest time, Skarmory was the only steel bird Pokémon in the skies of the Pokémon world.
-Then came Pokémon Sword and Shield, with its route one flying-type Rookidee.
-Rookidee itself isn’t much to write home about, but its fully evolved form Corviknight is something entirely different.
-With killer stats, access to some powerful moves, and a typing that means your opponent will spend endless rounds trying to shoot the bird out of the sky, there’s a reason Corviknight was a staple of the early eighth-gen competitive meta.
+Debuting in Johto and being alone as a steel-type above until the arrival of Corvinkight in Sword and Shield, evolving from the route one bird, Rookidee.
+Rookidee itself isn't much to write home about, but its fully evolved form, Corviknight, is something entirely different.
+With killer stats, access to some powerful moves, and a typing that means your opponent will spend endless rounds trying to shoot the bird out of the sky, there's a reason Corviknight was a staple of the early eighth-gen competitive meta.

 Grimmsnarl